nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _slicing:

 Slicing
-    A GIDCollection can be sliced in the same way one would slice a list, with ``start:stop:step`` inside brackets
+    A NodeCollection can be sliced in the same way one would slice a list, with ``start:stop:step`` inside brackets

     >>>  print(nrns[2:9:3])
-         GIDCollection(metadata=None,
+         NodeCollection(metadata=None,
                        model=iaf_psc_alpha, size=2, first=3, last=9, step=3)

 .. _get_size:

 Getting the size
-    You can easily get the number of GIDs in the GIDCollection with
+    You can easily get the number of GIDs in the NodeCollection with

    >>>  len(nrns)
         10